-- Play it up.
 Another way to achieve originality is with some deliciously fun wordplay.
 Have a look at these examples of companies with clever titles and think about what you could come up with for your brand identity.
 It’s a good idea starter!
-Examples: Melon Cauli (fruit and vegetable store), Sole Man (shoe repairs), Spoon Me (frozen yogurt brand), and Sensibill (receipt management software).

 Let’s say, for instance, that your company makes women’s shoes, but you think you’ll eventually try to crack the male market.
 Having a name like Goddess Heels by Fiona wouldn’t be helpful.

 - Get reflective.
 How would you describe your company to others?
-What are you trying to accomplish?
+Who is your target audience?
 What feelings do you want to evoke in your customers?
-What adjectives come to mind when you think about your business?
+Do certain adjectives come to mind when you think about your business?
 What do you do differently?
 Grab a piece of paper and a pen and start writing it all down.

-- Keep it simple.
-A business name shouldn’t be a mashup of words trying to accomplish too many things — it needs to feel good and evoke positive emotions and associations in you and your future customers.
+A business name shouldn’t be a mashup of words trying to accomplish too many things.
+It needs to feel good and evoke positive emotions and associations in you and your future customers.

-You have a first-round list of original name ideas — now what?
+You have the first-round list of unique business name ideas — now what?
 It’s important to choose a name that’s easy to say, spell, and type into Google — even if it’s a made-up word.

 Many people aren’t great spellers, and as of the time of writing this post, there’s no “Did you mean to write this?” system in place for mistyped URLs in browser windows.

-- Impose creative constraints.
-As you get deeper into brainstorming, limit yourself to coming up with names with only one word or two syllables — it’ll help you focus on coming up with punchier name ideas.
+As you get deeper into brainstorming, limit yourself to names with only one word or two syllables — it’ll help you focus on coming up with punchier name ideas.
 Other constraints to try?
 Coming up with only alliterative names (hello, Squarespace and PayPal), or only ones that begin with verbs (e.g. Dropbox, Shopify).

-- Test in different mediums.
-To see how your name ideas look and sound, put them into a logo design, say them out loud in a conversation (or to yourself in the mirror), and draft them in an email signature.
+To see how your business name ideas look and sound, put them into a logo design, say them out loud in a conversation (or to yourself in the mirror), and draft them in an email signature.
 Making your ideas feel real will help you determine if they connect!

-Try out a business name in a logo design for free!
+Try out your business name in a logo!

 Once you have a business name idea (or a few) that you’re happy with, it’s time to do some digging.
 For SEO and legitimacy purposes, you want the name in your website URL, so check if it’s available in .com form.